Barbara Angell

-Angell has worked in all facets of the industry including cabaret, revue, musical comedy, vaudeville and radio and television, she starred in and wrote for the satirical TV series The Mavis Bramston Show, as well as writing for Neighbours and New Zealand series Shortland Street.
+As a playwright and scriptwriter she wrote under the pen name of Angela Barr, she wrote episodes, as well as music and lyrics for the early TV satirical comedy series The Mavis Bramston Show, and later writing scripts for soap opera including Neighbours and Home and Away as well as New Zealand medical series Shortland Street.

+Angell has worked in all facets of the industry including cabaret, revue, musical comedy, vaudeville and radio and screen.

-Biography and career
+Biography

+Early life

-Angell was born in Toorak, Victoria in 1935 and educated at Presbyterian Ladies' College. before studying at the Melba Conservatorium as a soprano.
+Angell was born in Toorak, Victoria in 1935 and educated at Presbyterian Ladies' College. in Melbourne, before studying at the Melba Conservatorium as a soprano.

+Theatre

-Angell began as an actress with the Melbourne Little Theatre (later St Martins) under Brett Randall and Irene Mitchell, for whom she debuted in their 1955 production of The Guinea Pig.
+Angell started her career early in theatre and began as an actress with the Melbourne Little Theatre (later St Martins) under Brett Randall and Irene Mitchell, for whom she debuted in their 1955 production of The Guinea Pig.

 She worked as a dancer-comedian with the Tivoli Circuit from 1955 to 1958, and in comedy sketches.

+She visited the UK briefly in 1959–60 where she performed a solo cabaret act, further featuring her comedy sketches, music and lyrics.

+On returning to Australia, she formed a Revue company at Melbourne's Arrow Theatre uith Jon Finlayson and co-wrote and produced a series of productions there including Slings 'n' Arrows and Outrageous Fortune – the titles both from the one line in Shakespeare.

+On stage, Barbara Angell starred again for the Tivoli in a production of Lilac Time with John Larsen and in The Wizard of Oz as Glinda the Good Witch opposite Reg Livermore's Wicked Witch.

+Under the guidance of John McCallum at J. C. Williamson, she understudied Jill Perryman in Carnival and Maggie Fitzgibbon in Noël Coward's Sail Away.